cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 ## Get Involved

-If you want to know more about a specific topic from the lightning talks or specifics about any of this work done at the sprint, join the [Cloud-Native Geospatial Foundation Slack organization](https://join.slack.com/t/cloudnativegeo/shared_invite/zt-259rmhcyo-bT6tabt3X_5_s6zUfxCwEg). and/or come to the STAC Community meetups (every other Monday at 11 a.m.
+If you want to know more about a given lightning talk or specifics about any of this work done at the sprint, join the [Cloud-Native Geospatial Foundation Slack organization](https://join.slack.com/t/cloudnativegeo/shared_invite/zt-259rmhcyo-bT6tabt3X_5_s6zUfxCwEg) and/or come to the STAC Community meetups (every other Monday at 11 a.m.
 EST) to meet many of the STAC Sprint participants and hear more about all the work they are doing related to STAC.
 You can join the STAC Community Google group to be added to the biweekly meeting and receive STAC-related emails: [groups.google.com/g/stac-community](https://groups.google.com/g/stac-community).

 {{< img src="images/20231016-sponsors.jpg" alt="image showing the 8th STAC sprint sponsors" caption="" >}}

+A final thank you to the sponsors that made this sprint possible!